ebergstedt/CruDapper/README.md

 Apply the PostgresBaseLine.sql or SqlServerBaseLine.sql to your testing database to setup the needed tables.

+# TODO

+* Cache reflection for performance.
+* More functionality?

 # License

 The MIT License (MIT)